-If the patient isn’t healthy enough for surgery or has underlying health risk factors then doctors may consider surgery too much of a risk as recovery may be more difficult.
+If the patient isn’t healthy enough for surgery or has underlying health risk factors, then doctors may consider surgery too much of a risk as recovery may be more difficult.
 Any types of other conditions like diabetes, high blood pressure, or lung problems will make the patient a poor surgery candidate.

 Patients with untreated osteoporosis are also not proper candidates for surgery.
 If bone density levels are too low, then their bones won’t be strong enough to withstand a joint replacement.

-There are several types of rheumatoid arthritis surgeries available to patients.
+There are several types of RA surgeries available to patients.
 The type of surgery that is pursued will depend on the stage of the disease course, as well as the unique case of the particular patient.
 It will depend also on the areas of the body most affected, which joints require the surgery, and how many joints need surgery.